mynar7/TechJR_Challenges/README.md

-# Welcome to Tech JR's Weekly Challenge!
+# Welcome to Tech JR Challenges!

 * [About](#about)
 * [Contributing](#contributing)